-She could have made a fortune as a model, but since “being a doctor has always been the priority”, as she repeats all the time, she gave up modelling to become the first member of her family to go to University.
-And she eventually picked Cosmetic Surgery as a specialism.
+The reason I’m lecturing you about Northern Irish unemployment ties in with the fact that, in addition to being a doctor and a businesswoman, Leah is also a former model – and given, the broken economy in Derry, she could certainly have it easier by continuing walking on the catwalk, but since “being a doctor has always been the priority” as she repeats all the time – she gave up modelling to become the first member of her family to go to university, and she eventually picked Cosmetic Surgery as a specialism.

-The genius formula here is that she gave up a career based on beauty but managed to focus her new career on beauty, without neither denying her femininity nor using it as a career shortcut – which is amazing.
+The genius formula here is that she gave up a career based on beauty but managed to focus her new career on beauty without neither denying her femininity nor using it as a career shortcut – which is amazing.

 Leah disagrees with me over the following, but I strongly believe that the more good-looking, the more competent and especially the taller you are, the more trouble you’ll have in your professional life.

 I mean, for example, I’ve learned so much about finance, about HR, about managing people, and about being a manager as well.
 I think, when you become a leader, especially when as a doctor you do pick a leadership role, learning how to manage a team is a different skill-set, and I think I’ve learned about this in business.
 And also, I’ve learned a lot about marketing, about the consumers, and about how that differs from working in a public sector, which I do obviously by working in the NHS.
-I think it’s a complex process and the thing I have taken from The Apprentice is the mentorship from Alan Sugar over the past… in four years it has been invaluable.
+I think it’s a complex process and the thing I have taken from The Apprentice is the mentorship from Alan Sugar over the past… this has really been invaluable.

 So honourable from you, Leah.

 Yes, because the cost of living is lower but the pay is largely the same.
 I mean, you get London weighting on your wage here, but it can be – you know, between £800 and £2,000 per year, so not enough to cope with all the differences of the living cost.
 I actually think that probably there is a higher level of satisfaction with those who work in Northern Ireland as NHS workers because they’re able to have – you know – slightly higher standards of life quality than their colleagues working in London, so I think this is probably the main difference.

-I feel more British… that’s a very contended subject!
+I feel more British… and that’s a very contended subject!
 But I feel more British, personally… I think… I mean, I’ve lived in England for 12 years, so, you know, that would be unkind not to feel British for that reason.
-But growing up in Northern Ireland, I can see there are religious divisions: just speaking very generally, Catholics tend to feel more linked – from a Nationality’s point of view – to the Republic of Ireland, and Protestants tend to feel more close to the British Nationality.
+But growing up in Northern Ireland, I can see there are religious divisions: just speaking very generally, Catholics tend to feel more linked – from a nationality’s point of view – to the Republic of Ireland, and Protestants tend to feel more close to the British nationality.
 But you know, I have a lot of affection for the Republic of Ireland as well, you know: when I won The Apprentice, Irish people were more encouraging about my winning than some of the British people… you know, I like both, I like the UK and the Republic of Ireland too, but I just feel more British.